spacetelescope/jwst_reffiles/docs/configuration_files.rst

 Time-Obs Fits Header Keyword
 ----------------------------

 The header keyword in the input files that contains the time of the observation.
-Time are needed to enforce rules when pairing darks and flats.
+Times are needed to enforce rules when pairing darks and flats.
 For JWST, set this to **TIME-END**.

 .. _mjdobs_fitskey:

 Obervation MJD Fits Header Keyword
 ----------------------------------

 The header keyword in the input files that contains the time of the observation in MJD.
+If specified, the value associated with this keyword is used to determinte the modified julian date (MJD) of the observation.

 .. _requiredfitskeys:

 Required Fits File Header Keywords
 ----------------------------------

 List of header keywords which must be present in the input files.
+Values from these keywords will be copied into the master table created by *jwst_reffiles*.
+If any input files do not contain all of these keywords, an error will be raised.

 .. _optionalfitskeys:

 Optional FitsFile Header Keywords
 ---------------------------------

 List of optional header keywords in the input files.
-Used for
+Values from these keywords will be copied into the master table created by *jwst_reffiles*.
+If any of the keywords are missing in any of the input files, they are simply not copied to the master table, and *jwst_reffiles* proceeds without raising an error.

 .. _DD: